 Over the weekend, I had a chat with a new coaching client (I took on a few “undercover” clients in my new NOT RELEASED coaching program to iron out some of the bugs….) and, well, I may be off to a bad start…

 This client is mid-launch, they’re about to open up their very first business, and they are full of excitement and energy.

 They were going on and on about all the cool things they were doing, and how crazy it was that nobody was doing it like them.

 I listened for about 20 minutes before I finally stepped in…

-“I feel like your focus is off, and you’re too in love with your business, your ideas, your product, and not about solving a real need.
+“I feel like your focus is off and you’re too in love with your business, your ideas, your product, and not focused on solving a real need.

 You need to build systems to support all the stuff you’re talking about.

-Far too many new entrepreneurs get so caught up in the flashyness of business, that they forget to actually build a real business on a solid (boring) foundation—and that’s what gets you in trouble.
+Far too many new entrepreneurs get so caught up in the flashiness of business that they forget to actually build a real business on a solid (boring) foundation—and that’s what gets you in trouble.